 Healthy Baked Zucchini Bites with Feta Cheese in a muffin tin, a fantastic low-calorie, low carb, and low fat appetizer for the grilling season.
 Healthy, super yummy, best served cold with a nice dollop of sour cream or Greek yogurt.

 Hands up those of you who like zucchini!
 Or courgettes, what they are called in the UK.
 Now, they are probably different types of zucchini, the ones we have in Romania are a lot bigger and longer than the ones you find in the UK, similar to what over here it would be marrow squash.

 But one thing is sure, everybody all over the world is crazy about zucchini.
-I get why, they are so versatile, and go well in so many dishes, from stews, to soups, and all sorts of appetizers, with the zucchini fritters being the big crave.
+I get it why, they are so versatile, and go well in so many dishes, from stews, to soups, and all sorts of appetizers, with the zucchini fritters being the big crave.